7 Body Care Rituals from Around the World to Try at Home

 True, but when you take into account the fact that South Koreans will often use multiple essences, serums, and moisturizers in their body routine, those extra steps really add up!

 Of course, most people won’t have the time to follow such a long body care routine each and every day.
-Instead, pick and choose a few of those steps that would be most beneficial to your skin, and then save the full routine for the days where you have some extra time.
+Instead, pick and choose a few of those steps that would be most beneficial to your skin, and then save the full routine for the days when you have some extra time.

 Tanzania: Coconut Oil